Machine-learning-and-complex-systems/NNCME/README.md

 (e) For hyperparameters such as dt, please use those in the Supplementary table II,III of the manuscript as a reference for your model.

+(f) During training, the number of species will be printed every 50 epochs for each training time step.
+After training, one can plot the result using `Data.npz` in the `out` folder.

 ## Optional implementation:

 (a) Both the recurrent neural network (RNN) and the transformer can be chosen as the unit of the neural-network model, as an option args.net='rnn' or 'transformer'.